 While it’s nice that it is all open, it was all oriented the same way, which made it feel small and long and narrow.
 Again, a hallway.

-So, when we walked through, I was really looking for a way to orient one living space (or more) another way to help eliminate the long and narrow feeling.
+So, from that initial walk-through, I was really looking for a way to help eliminate the long and narrow feeling.

-The problem was that the front door being at the far end (opposite the kitchen) made it that wall unusable and created the need for walking space through the middle of the living room.
+The problem was that the front door being at the far end made that wall unusable and created the need for an entryway area, coat closet, and walkway space right through the middle of the living room.

 Ultimately, we decided the best course of action was to remove our front door.

 I know, I know—it’s an unconventional choice (as it is whenever it comes to removing doors or windows), but we’re trying really hard to stay focused on functionality and designing for the way we really live.

 And, honestly, nobody ever really used our old front door anyway.
 Instead, they always used the french doors, accessed from the deck, which is much closer to the driveway than the old front entry.

 So, after a lot of discussion, we decided that those french doors are going to be our new front doors, and the deck will be the official entry point to our house.

 This simple change allows us to break up the long, narrow nature of the living space.
 That area where the front door used to be can be exclusively living room space, the need for passthrough space is largely eliminated, and there’s actually a good bit of space around our new entry for some hooks, a boot tray, and a bench.

 Removing a door or a window can be a scary choice, but sometimes closing it up is actually the right move for how you actually want to live in your space.
 Don’t be afraid to do what’s right for your family.